 Our vision is to be the first choice of adult learners in the greater Lehigh Valley seeking to increase their knowledge and skills in the most forward-looking practices in business and management.

-To carry out this vision Moravian College provides you with options for continuing your education in business.
+To carry out this vision Moravian University provides you with options for continuing your education in business.

 Master's Degree Programs

 Develop in yourself a strategic balance of leadership and managerial skills for dynamic environments in business, healthcare, and human resource management.